leeluolee/fstorm/README.md

 __FstormWriter is a SubClass of EventEmitter. __

-Temporary， only 'end' is emitted by writer, mean that writer is stable (or no new operation is blocked).
+Temporary， only 'end' and `error` is emitted by writer, mean that writer is stable (or no new operation is blocked).

 - end